Graduate in as few as 10 Months

 If you’re looking for a medical assistant school, enrolling in Florida Career College’s Medical Assistant Diploma Program will provide you with the foundational skills you need to prepare for a rewarding career in the healthcare field.
 In addition, the Medical Assistant Program can be completed and a diploma earned in as few as 10 months, allowing you to fast-track your way to a career as a Medical Assistant Technician.

 At FCC, we believe that career training cannot be completed by simply sitting in a classroom.
-For this reason, our students are required to complete a 250-hour externship with a local employer prior to graduating from the program.
+For this reason, our students are required to complete an externship with a local employer prior to graduating from the program.
 The externship ensures that students are able to apply what they’ve learned in the classroom in the real world, better preparing them to begin a new and rewarding career as medical assistants.

 Skills Taught by The Medical Assistant Training Program